rizinorg/rizin/SECURITY.md

 | latest-release   | :white_check_mark: |
 | *                | :x:                |

-Rizin is a user-space Command Line Interface (CLI) tool which isn't considered a high-availability service.
-As such, issues that impact Rizin's availability will not be considered as vulnerbilities by the security team.
-Such issues include, but not limitied to:
+Rizin is a user-space Command Line Interface (CLI) tool that isn't considered a high-availability service.
+As such, issues that impact Rizin's availability will not be considered as vulnerabilities by the security team.
+Such issues include, but are not limited to:
  - NULL Pointer Dereference
  - Memory Exhaustion

-Issues that can leak non-sensitive memory contents (e.g memory addresses and values, etc.) shuld be demonstrated to be usable by an attacker, and will be considered on a case-by-case basis.
+Issues that can leak non-sensitive memory contents (e.g memory addresses and values, etc.) should be demonstrated to be usable by an attacker and will be considered on a case-by-case basis.

 ## Reporting a Vulnerability